 - The main banks have released a press statement on how they are handling applications for CBILS.
 "Following the changes to the scheme announced today lenders will only ask businesses for information and data they might reasonably be able to provide at speed and we will not require the provision of forward-looking financial information or business plans from businesses applying for CBILS-backed lending, relying instead on our own information to assess credit and business viability." https://www.ukfinance.org.uk/press/press-releases/uk-finance-issues-joint-statement-behalf-seven-largest-sme-lenders

 - Morrisons has announced that suppliers with between £100k and £1m turnover will be paid immediately on presentation of their invoice.
 Over £1m turnover the term will remain 60 days.
-Companies with less than £100k will need to wait 14 days.
+Companies with less than £100k must wait 14 days.

 - Facebook has announced that it is releasing $100m cash grants to companies that use its apps around the world.